If you work for an Australian Government agency, you can log into Check-up Digital or request access.

 Check-up Digital is a practical online survey developed by the National Archives of Australia to help Australian Government agencies gauge their digital information management maturity and set clear direction for improved digital practices.

-Strategic in its focus, Check-up digital plays a role in highlighting the Government’s priorities of 'digital by default', digital transformation and improved efficiency in government.
-It is derived from National Archives' and international standards, policies and guidelines, which remain unchanged from Check-up 2.0.
-However, Check-up Digital emphasises digital information management for business benefits.
+Check-up Digital focuses on business benefits.
+It supports the Commonwealth Government’s priorities of 'digital by default', digital transformation and improved efficiency.
+It is derived from National Archives' and international standards, policies and guidelines and reflects a risk-based approach to information management so investment matches business risks and value of information assets.

-Check-up Digital measures only the digital aspects of information management maturity – so your agency's overall rating may differ from Check-up 2.0, especially if your agency is predominantly paper-based.
+Check-up Digital measures only the digital aspects of information management, so overall agency ratings may differ from Check-up 2.0, especially those agencies that are mainly paper-based.

 For further information

-For further information about Check-up Digital, please email us.
+For further information about Check-up Digital or Check-up 2.0, please email us.